Why Now's the Time to Book Cheap Flights To Iceland

 Start with the Cheap Flight, Then Plan Your Trip

-In some ways, finding a cheap flight to Iceland is no different than finding a cheap flight to anywhere: The key is flexibility.
+In some ways, finding a cheap flight to Iceland is no different than finding a cheap flight anywhere: The key is flexibility.

-If you are start your search with travel dates locked in and no wiggle room, you’ve dug yourself a deep hole from the start.
+If you start your search with travel dates locked in and no wiggle room, you’ve dug yourself a deep hole from the start.
 The absolute key to scoring a deal is flexibility – not only on the day of the week you travel but also the time of year.
-That's why we've coined what we call The Flight First Rule.
+That's why we've coined what we call the Flight First Rule.

 Sometimes, shifting your dates by just a day or two can save you hundreds of dollars.
 Flying on Tuesdays, Wednesdays, and Saturdays can also save you quite a bit of money.

 Traveling in peak summer (mid-June through mid-August) is ideal for great weather, time off from school for the kids, and many other advantages.
 But airlines know this, forcing you to pay a premium for travel over those high-demand months.
-If you’re willing to move your dates to late spring or late summer you could save hundreds.
+If you’re willing to move your dates to late spring or late summer, you could save hundreds.

 Cheap Flights to Iceland